btqdesign/axity-v1/wp-content/plugins/limit-login-attempts-reloaded/readme.txt

 3. Administration interface in WordPress 4.5.3

 == Changelog ==

+= 2.6.1 =
+Plugin returns the 403 Forbidden header after the limit of login attempts via XMLRPC is reached.

+Added support of IP ranges in white/black lists.

+Lockouts now can be released selectively.

+Fixed the issue with encoding of special symbols in email notifications.

 = 2.5.0 =
 * Added Multi-site Compatibility and additional MU settings. https://wordpress.org/support/topic/multisite-compatibility-47/